ro6ley/DoomAlerts/README.md

 * `API_KEY` - as provided by Twitter on the developer portal, configuring a Twitter App as a Social App will provide it
 * `API_SECRET_KEY` - as provided by Twitter on the developer portal, configuring a Twitter App as a Social App will provide it
-* `LOCATIONS` - comma separated list of areas to be on the lookout for
+* `WATCHLIST` - comma separated list of areas to be on the lookout for
 * `EMAIL_USERNAME`
 * `EMAIL_PASSWORD`
 * `EMAIL_SMTP_HOST`